-C) The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.
+C) Independent workers are customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

 In order to be classed as an independent contractor, you must be a business owner.
 Common ways to establish business ownership include having a separate office, conducting advertising efforts, employing assistants, investing in your business, holding workers’ compensation insurance, working for multiple firms simultaneously, holding a business license, and filing IRS Schedule C federal income tax returns.

-Are you worried about complying with AB5 so that you can retain the benefits you enjoy as a freelancer?
+Are you worried about complying with AB5 Tax Law so that you can retain the benefits you enjoy as freelancers or independent workers?
 Lunafi can help you keep your finances in order so you won’t be scrambling when it’s time to file taxes.
 Completing Schedule C accurately is one of the easiest ways you can establish yourself as an official independent contractor under the new guidelines.